Easy

 Transfer to Miscou Lighthouse (3hr 30mins); Miscou Lighthouse to Lamèque ~32km (+100m / -100m).

 Arrive in Moncton, then settle in for a scenic drive to Miscou Island, where the Chaleur Bay meets the Gulf of Saint Lawrence.
-At the island’s northeastern tip, the striking red-and-white Miscou Lighthouse has stood watch since 1856 - climb up for a sweeping view.
+At the island’s northeastern tip, the striking red-and-white Miscou Lighthouse has stood watch since 1856—climb up for a sweeping view.
 After getting fitted to your bike, set off on quiet roads through this windswept landscape of peat bogs, sandy shores, and seabirds in flight.
-Miscou is a premier birding destination, so keep an eye out for herons, plovers, and perhaps even a bald eagle as you make your way toward Lamèque.
+Experience the beauty of the Acadian Coast Bike route as you ride through this breathtaking coastal region.
+Miscou is a premier birding destination, so keep an eye out for herons, plovers, and perhaps even a bald eagle as you make your way toward Lamèque on your Acadian Coast Bike adventure.

 Meal Inclusions: Lunch, Dinner.